tamarin-prover/tamarin-prover/manual/src/003_example.md

 On the right hand side, you have a quick summary of the available commands and keyboard shortcuts you can use to navigate inside the theory.
-In the top right corner there are some links: `Index` leads back to the welcome page, `Download` allows you to download the current theory (including partial proofs if they exist), `Actions` and the sub-bullet `Show source` shows the theory's source code, and `Options` allows you to configure the level of details in the graph visualization (see below for examples).
+In the top right corner there are some links: `Index` leads back to the welcome page, `Actions` menu contains `Download source` which allows you to download the current theory (including partial proofs if they exist) and `Show source` which shows the theory's source code, and `Options` allows you to configure the level of details in the graph visualization (see below for examples).

 If you click on `Message theory` on the left, you should see the following: